mbell0/CloudChallenges/README.md

 I am a Technical Project Manager with a background in IT engineering.

-My goal is transition from a PM to a Cloud Engineer.
+My goal is transition roles from a PM to a Cloud Engineer.

 At the end of this challenge I want to have gained the necessary skills to operate as a Cloud Engineer.